Figure 1 showing conventional and inverse OLS linear regression fits on some real, observed climate variables.

 All the feedbacks represent a net negative feedback ( otherwise the climate system would be fundamentally unstable ).
 However, the IPCC range of values represents less negative feedbacks, thus a less stable climate.
 This can be seen reflected in the degree of variability in data plotted in the spreadsheet.
 The standard deviations of the slopes are also somewhat higher.
 This is not unexpected with less feedback controlling variations.

 It can be concluded that the ratio of the proportional variability in the two quantities changes as a function of the degree of feedback in the system.
-The geometric mean of the two slopes does not provide a good estimation of the true feedback for the less stable configurations.
+The geometric mean of the two slopes does not provide a good estimation of the true feedback for the less stable configurations which have greater variability.
+This is in agreement with Isobe et al 1990 which considers the merits of several regressions methods.

 The simple model helps to see how this relates to Rad / Temp plots and climate sensitivity.
 However, the problem of regression dilution is a totally general mathematical result and can be reproduced from two series having a linear relationship with added random changes, as shown above.